 Web marketing and the job of a web marketer are aimed at finding and attracting qualified buyers.
-Users constantly see ads in different forms – all of them are tailored to the target audience interested in buying.
+Users constantly see ads in different forms – all tailored to the target audience interested in buying.

-The advantages of using web marketing are that it is cost-effective, adaptable, and easy to change.
+The advantages of web marketing are that it is cost-effective, adaptable, and easy to change.
 Web marketing is important to businesses because it increases customer loyalty.
-With it, it is easy to build an expert brand image and win the trust of users.
+With it, building an expert brand image and winning users’ trust is easy.
 The main forms of web marketing include: